 \subsection{Simplicial Generalization}

 We now define the simplicial counterparts to all the above definitions.
-We will not worry about universe considerations, and if needed they can be transcribed to our case from \cite{TV1} and \cite{TV2}.
-We denote by $\sksMod$ the category of simplicial objects in $\ksMod$: \beq \sksMod = (\ksMod)^{\Delta^{\op}} \nonumber \eeq whose objects will be referred to as simplicial $k$-supermodules.
-We endow this category with the levelwise tensor product $\bT$.
-We will put a model structure on this category.
-Following \cite{GoJa} it becomes evident that we will need a notion of model category structure on the category of graded simplicial sets.
+We will not worry about universe considerations, and if needed they can be transcribed to our case from \cite{TV} and \cite{TV4}.
+We denote by $\sksMod_*$ the category of simplicial objects in $\ksMod_*$: \beq \sksMod_* = (\ksMod_*)^{\Delta^{\op}} \nonumber \eeq whose objects will be referred to as simplicial graded $k$-supermodules.
+We endow this category with the (simplicial) levelwise tensor product $\bT$, that is for $M,N \in \sksMod_*$, we have $M \bT N = \oP_{n \geq 0} M_n \bT N_n$, where: \beq M_n \bT N_n = \oP_{i= 0,1} M_{n,i} \oT_k N_{n,i} \nonumber \eeq We will put a model structure on this category.
+Following \cite{GoJa} it becomes evident that we will need a notion of model category structure on the category of bi-graded simplicial sets.
 We do this first.